alberto-lazari/computer-science/lcd/project-presentation/sections/syntax.typ

 #import "/common.typ": *

 #new-section-slide[Syntax]
-#slide(title: [Syntax I defined])[
+#slide(title: [Syntax to define])[
-  - vCCS adapted syntax, for parser
+  - vCCS, for the parser
-  - CCS syntax, for output pretty printing
+  - CCS, for encoding and output printing

   #pause
-  All inspired from CAAL's syntax
+  Inspired from CAAL's syntax
 ]

 #new-section-slide[Value-passing CCS syntax]